In any workplace, prioritising health and safety is not just a legal obligation but a moral imperative.

 Implementing Safety Protocols

-Once a health and safety policy is in place, it is essential to implement specific protocols to address common workplace hazards.
+Once a health and safety policy is in place, you need to implement specific protocols to address common workplace hazards.
 Some key areas to focus on include:

 Personal Protective Equipment (PPE)